 Game Notes –

-- Fresno State quarterback Trent Dilfer re-wrote the Colorado bowl record books (kept separate from regular season records).
-Dilfer set new records for attempts (63), completions (37), and yards gained (523).
+– Fresno State quarterback Trent Dilfer re-wrote the Colorado bowl record books (kept separate from regular season records).
+Dilfer set new records for a bowl opponent in attempts (63), completions (37), and yards gained (523).
 The only records Dilfer didn’t re-write were the records for touchdowns and interceptions.

 – Not surprisingly, there were also new receiving records set by Fresno State.
 Wide receiver David Dunn set new standards for catches (nine) and yards (149), while Tydus Winans became the first Buff opponent to post two receiving touchdowns.

 – As a team, Fresno State set new opponent bowl standards for first downs (34), total offensive plays (88), and net yards (526).

 – Rashaan Salaam, with his 135 yards and three touchdowns did not set new standards.
 The three touchdowns did tie Bobby Anderson (v.
 Alabama, 1969 Liberty) for most rushing touchdowns in a game.
 The 40-yard touchdown run in the third quarter was the longest in Colorado bowl history, besting the 39-yard touchdown run by Darian Hagan in the 1990 Orange Bowl v.
 Notre Dame).